sudenall/csv-inspector-pro/README.md

 This Pro version enhances the basic CSV inspection process with:

-Outlier detection — Identify anomalies using Z-score or IQR methods
+1. Outlier detection — Identify anomalies using Z-score or IQR methods

-Correlation analysis — Heatmap visualization and top correlated pairs filter (--corr-min)
+2. Correlation analysis — Heatmap visualization and top correlated pairs filter (--corr-min)

-Data visualization — Histograms and correlation heatmaps for instant insights
+3. Data visualization — Histograms and correlation heatmaps for instant insights

-Customizable HTML report title — Set a custom title using --title
+4. Customizable HTML report title — Set a custom title using --title

+### Target audience
-Target audience: Data analysts, data scientists, engineers, and anyone who needs quick dataset exploration
+Data analysts, data scientists, engineers, and anyone who needs quick dataset exploration

+### Purpose
-Purpose: Provide both numerical and visual summaries of a dataset with a single command
+Provide both numerical and visual summaries of a dataset with a single command

 ---